Herceg-Samuel/Portfolio/README.md

 This is a NextJS built portfolio.

-Made with dedication, a lot of experiementation and love.
+Made with dedication, a lot of experimentation and love.